Black Americans are underrepresented in residential care communities, AP/CNHI News analysis finds

 Nearly half of Americans over 65 will pay for some version of long-term health care, the landscape of which is quickly transitioning away from nursing homes and toward community living situations.

-The disparity is well-known to those who work in and research assisted-living settings, and experts say the reasons why are complicated.
-Where to place a parent or loved one is driven in part by personal and cultural preferences, but also insurance coverage and physical location of residential care communities.
-All of these factors vary state by state, family by family.

-The result is older Black Americans may be left out of living situations that can create community, prevent isolation and provide help with daily tasks while allowing for a level of personal independence.
+Experts say the reasons why are complicated and varied: personal and cultural preferences, physical location of residential care communities and insurance coverage.
+But the result is older Black Americans may be left out of living situations that can create community, prevent isolation and provide help with daily tasks.

 “The bottom line is white, richer people have a solution now — which is these incredible assisted-living communities — and minorities and low-income people don’t,” said Jonathan Gruber, an economist at Massachusetts Institute of Technology.
 “That is the fundamental challenge facing our country as our demographics are shifting.”

-The AP and CNHI News analyzed data from the most recent National Post-acute and Long-term Care Study, published in 2020, and found Black people are underrepresented in residential care communities nationally by nearly 50%.
+The AP and CNHI News analyzed data from the most recent National Post-acute and Long-term Care Study in 2020, and found Black people are underrepresented in residential care communities nationally by nearly 50%.

 Black Americans account for about 9% of people over 65 in the U.S. But they are underrepresented in residential care communities at 4.9% of the population, and overrepresented in nursing homes — about 16% of residents.